afg419/frozen-citadel-14380/README.md

 ## For developers

-Clone this repo `git clone
+ * Clone this repo `$git clone https://github.com/afg419/frozen-citadel-14380.git`

-To start your Phoenix app:

  * Install dependencies with `mix deps.get`
  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
  * Install Node.js dependencies with `npm install`
  * Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.